milesberry/milesberry.github.io/_posts/2022-04-27-practical-programming.md

 repeated practical experience of writing computer programs in order to solve such problems.

 But why?
-Because programmingis not just a means to an
+Because programming is not just a means to an
 end: it is a fundamental part of the subject itself, just as music performance is fundamental to music, and writing is as fundamental to English as reading.
 A computing education without